Agent Creator

 4. Write

 Produces a complete .md file: frontmatter with all required and relevant optional fields, then a system prompt structured as Role → Context → Patterns → Commands → Checklist.
+Every generated agent also gets a maxTurns sized to its role plus a checkpointing instruction, so an abort stays recoverable.

 5. Validate